pugwonk/lego-animate/README.md

 # Hints and Tips

 * If you're intending using the computer for other things at the same time as the rendering, in POV-Ray select Render..Render Priority and set it to Background.
 As otherwise the mouse stops moving every so often and it's rather annoying.
 It will still use 100% of CPU when it can.
+* Bear in mind that each frame is likely going to be slower to render than the previous one, as there are more parts in it.
+* If you opted to rotate the model, it might rotate around a rather strange axis.
+Open the original `.pov` file created by LDD to POV-Ray and look for the line `#declare ldd_model_transformation = transform { translate <0,0,0> }`.
+Those numbers are distances to move the model on the X, Y and Z axes.
+Try adjusting the first two of them (I'd suggest by numbers less than 10) to see where the thing ends up, and rerun the animation.
+I need to find a better way to do this, but haven't yet.

 # Things That Might Go Wrong